 - Not important and not urgent: things you will dismiss altogether.

-Thanks to Eisenhower, we have a nice little method to help us decide what is and isn't important, prioritise tasks that need tackling immediately and reduce pressure and stress as a result.
+Thanks to Eisenhower, we have a helpful little method to help us decide what is and isn't important, prioritise tasks that need tackling immediately and reduce pressure and stress as a result.
 Download this Eisenhower Method template to help you better manage tasks, free up your time and ease off the pressure.

 9. Enjoy more repetitive, mundane tasks

 Did you know you can find calm in simple, everyday chores?
-In Buddhism, repetitive tasks are encouraged to help with the practice of mindfulness, where you pay more attention to the present moment, to your own thoughts and feelings, and the world around you.
+In Buddhism, repetitive tasks are encouraged to help with the practice of mindfulness, where you pay more attention to the present moment, to your thoughts and feelings, and the world around you.
 It's a way of blocking out negativity and becoming a happier and calmer soul.

 But it doesn't have to be repetitive or mundane.
 You might find mindfulness in something creative like painting, sculpting or even gardening.